|

 • Sublimation Spray for Polyester and Canvas: Designed specifically for sublimation printing on polyester and canvas materials, ensuring vibrant and long-lasting results.

-• Improved Printing Effect: Use this sublimation spray along with sublimation and sublimation transfer paper to achieve superior printing quality and vivid colors.
+• Improved Printing Effect: Use this sublimation spray, sublimation, and sublimation transfer paper to achieve superior printing quality and vivid colors.

-• Enhanced Protection: The coating provides a protective layer that resists abrasions, scratches, rubbing, and smudging, ensuring your prints stay intact and vibrant for longer periods.
+• Enhanced Protection: The coating provides a protective layer that resists abrasions, scratches, rubbing, and smudging, ensuring your prints stay intact and vibrant for extended periods.

 • High Gloss Finish: This sublimation coating spray offers a high gloss finish, adding a professional touch to your sublimated designs and making them stand out.

-• Multipurpose Application: Suitable for various fabrics, including t-shirts, hoodies, gift boxes, and more.
-It can also be used on materials like metal and wood, expanding its versatility.
+• Multipurpose Application: It is suitable for various fabrics, including T-shirts, hoodies, gift boxes, and more.
+It can also be used on metal and wood, expanding its versatility.

 Pros: